houseofstake/houseofstake.org/docs/governance-system/what-is-venear.md

 ## Purpose of veNEAR {#purpose-of-venear}

-- Empower long-term stakeholders to influence the direction of NEAR governance.
+- Aligning stakeholders over the long-term to influence the direction of NEAR governance.
 - Provide a clear and predictable incentive structure via reward distribution.
 - Encourage thoughtful participation and discourage manipulation.